This page was updated May 4, 2020.

 Historically, Microsoft has supported many ways of accessing email and calendar.
-The best, of course, are Microsoft Outlook, Outlook Mobile, and Outlook on the Web, but other clients and apps also can be made to work with Office 365.
-These include the Mail and Calendar apps that come with MacOS, iOS, and Android, as well as older desktop applications like Eudora, Pine, and Thunderbird.
+The best are Outlook, Outlook Mobile, and Outlook on the Web, but other clients and apps also can be made to work.
+These include the built-in Mail and Calendar apps that come with MacOS, iOS, and Android, as well as older desktop applications like Eudora, Pine, and Thunderbird.
+Many of these older applications use Basic Authentication, a login method that does not support multi-factor authentication.

 If you have more than one way of checking your OHIO email and calendar, you may need to take different steps for each device or application that you use.